diogomonte/diogomonte.github.io/about.md

 permalink: /about/
 ---

-I am passionated about technology and software development.
-Since 2009 I have been working in different domains and technologies while enjoying the process of traveling and discovering the world.

-I have built my career in a variety of industries in different countries, working in big and small internation teams.

-I enjoy collaborating with development & architecting using creativity and sharing knowledge with others.

-- I am a test-driver developer.
-I strongly believe writing unit tests helps on future refactoring.
+I’m a Software Engineer with a career that began in 2009, and I’ve developed applications across various domains including media, sports, logistics, and IoT.
+My technical expertise spans several programming languages and platforms such as Go, Java, and Kotlin.

+I am committed to writing clean, readable, and testable code.
+My passion for knowledge sharing drives me to conduct thorough code reviews and advocate for best practices, especially in test-driven development (TDD).
+I firmly believe that writing unit tests not only ensures better code design but also supports future refactoring.
+By practicing TDD, I keep changes small and manageable, which enhances both code quality and team comprehension.

-- I care about coverage and code review.
-It helps to keep the code quality and spread knowledge between the team members.
+I prioritize high code coverage and effective code reviews, as these practices help maintain code quality and foster knowledge sharing within the team.
+Recognizing that readability can be subjective, I continually ask myself:

-- I like to be notified quickly when I break things.
-So I refer to continuous integration on this matter.
-- I like to work on teams that have good connection and inspire each other to grow together.
+Is my code easy to maintain?
+Is my code easy to change?
+Is my code easy to read?
+Is my code expressive enough?
+I value quick feedback on issues, which is why I rely on continuous integration tools.
+I thrive in teams with strong connections where members inspire and support each other’s growth.